-Of all the rooms in my house, the kitchen has to be cleaned the most often, is the most difficult to clean because of the variety of surfaces, and because they come into contact with our food (and vice versa) so not cleaning it well has the most potential for harm.
+Of all the rooms in my house, the kitchen has to be cleaned the most often.
+It’s often difficult to clean because of the variety of surfaces and appliances, yet the most important to clean well because these surfaces come into contact with our food (and vice versa).

-It is also a place where harmful chemicals often lurk, despite the fact that this is where they are the most dangerous.
+It is also a place where harmful chemical products often lurk, in an area of the house where using non-toxic products perhaps matters most.
 I’ll share my best tips for cleaning the kitchen naturally, and please share yours in the comments!

 Counters and Table